ssbc/patchwork/README.md

 ## Installation

-Download the [latest binary release][latest] for your operating system or install Patchwork with your favorite Node.js module package manager.
+Get the [latest release from GitHub][latest] or install with a package manager.

 With [npm][npm]: